CHOOSE 180 sees all young people as possibilities.

 CHOOSE 180 began in 2011 as a community-centered effort in partnership with the King County Prosecuting Attorney’s Office to impact racial disproportionality, keep youth out of the juvenile criminal legal system, and break the school-to-prison pipeline.
 Recognizing that the criminal legal system was not the most effective tool in addressing complex social issues, then King County Prosecuting Attorney Dan Satterberg reached out to community leader Doug Wheeler Jr. to partner in creating an alternative to traditional prosecution.

-Because of this collaboration and the community of support, several hundred young people each year are served in community where they can grow and thrive.
+Because of this collaboration and the community of support, hundreds of young people each year are served in community where they can grow and thrive.

 To see where we’re heading next, check out our Five-Year Strategic Plan.